Manson Gibson: Biography and career

+In 1996 Gibson fought a mixed martial arts bout against Yoji Anjo which resulted in a draw.
 Gibson returned to the United States around 1998, defeating a legend in Coban Lookchaomaesaitong.
 The match in Compton, was one in which Gibson had the MC announce himself as the "Thai Killer" and at the end of the fight did back flips next to the prone Coban.
 That year Gibson also won the I.K.K.C.
 Muaythai world title by defeating Maurice Travis, also in Los Angeles.
 Over the next couple of years he would defend his I.K.K.C. world title four more times with the highlight being a second victory over seven-time World Champion Changpuek Kiatsongrit – although as with the Coban fight his match antics left a sour taste in the mouth.

 On April 7, 2000 Gibson won the I.K.F.
 Pro Muay Thai Rules Light Cruiserweight North American title in Green Bay Wisconsin when he defeated Phil Petit of Sik Tai, Winnipeg, Manitoba, Canada by KO with a spinning backfist in the first round.
 Gibson retired his title in 2005 when he moved up in weight.
 When Gibson won this title it was called the Light Cruiserweight title but the weightclass was different: 175.1 lbs. - 182 lbs.
 The weightclass range was later changed but Gibson's title remained Light Cruiserweight.

 Around 2002 age started catching up with Gibson who was approaching his forties and he lost his I.K.K.C. world title to Frenchman Manu N'toh.
 A win against Heath Harris in 2004 for the I.K.K.C. proved he could still be competitive, although his opponent Harris had only had a handful of professional fights prior to the encounter.
-Always one to try different fighting styles Gibson had a brief foray into MMA in 2006.
+Always one to try different fighting styles Gibson again had a brief foray into MMA in 2006.
 By the end of 2009, with the losses stacking up after a series of unsuccessful title fights, Gibson retired.